anustg/MDBA-Aiming-Strategy/README.md

 	$ cd mdba-scripts
 	To add it into the default path:
 	$ pip install .
-	To add it into a user defined path
+	To add it into a user defined path:
 	$ pip install . --prefix=/user/defined/path